angusharrington/IDP---JASMINE/Electronics/Sensors/properties.md

 * Infrared Receiver
 * Photo Interrupter
 * Infrared Emitter
 * Light Dependent Resistor - Not sure why a CdS version has been provided as it is not RoHS compliant and therefore has been illegal for use in industrial design throughout Europe since 2006.
-However, it is the only sensor provided that can respond to visable wavelengths of light, and so will be the basis for the colour detection electronics.
+However, it is the only sensor provided that can respond to visable wavelengths of light, and so will have to be the basis for the colour detection electronics.
 * IR Phototransistor - Functionally equivalent to LDR, allowing light sensing, but in the infrared wavelength only.
 * ~~Hall Effect Sensor~~ - No real use to problem statement.
-* Ultrasonic Distance Sensor -
+* Ultrasonic Distance Sensor - This is fairly inaccurate in comparison to the other distance sensors but could be useful.